wanderijames/bank/README.md

    a transaction.
 There are many strategies to make the database scalable such as sharding, federation, replication, indexing, denormalization and query optimisations which I will not discuss here.
    - This application can also be scaled horizontally and put in front of a loadbalancer.
+   - This is a reference setup and can support a relatively busy bank.
+However, to support a very business and large bank I can use DynamoDB from AWS to manage accounts and its transaction logs.
+Good news is that only a small part of our code will change.
+Nevertheless, to massively scale I would use AWS DynamoDB in managing the account.
+I have shown how we can easily add another persistent technology such Dynamo.
+I have demonstrated how we can implement Atomic transactions in Dynamo.
 4. maintainability, structure, dependency management, portability
    - In adopting [DDD](https://martinfowler.com/bliki/DomainDrivenDesign.html), we have created domain entities and domain logic that operates on their own without any dependencies.
 This makes it easy for the business logic to be ported easily.